achannarasappa/distillery/README.md

 #### stillPath
 The relative path to the still file
 #### option
 Set distillery CLI options which are detailed below.
-All model options have default values shown while process options have no defaults.
+All model options have default values shown while exchange options have no defaults.
-* Process
+* Exchange
     * `-o save_html=response.html` - Save HTML document to response.html
     * `-o save_cookie=response.cookie` - Save cookie set in the response to response.cookie
     * `-o restore_cookie=request.cookie` - Use cookie saved in request.cookie when making the request